 We support VPN (virtual private network) for connecting to the IITD internal LAN from outside IITD.
-We use OpenVPN, and run an OpenVPN server on ssh2.iitd.ernet.in (for faculty/retfaculty/emeritus) and vpn.iitd.ernet.in (for part-time msr/ off campus phd students).
-VPN access is granted only to faculty/retfaculty/emeritus and part-time msr/ and off campus phd students.
+We use OpenVPN, and run an OpenVPN server on ssh2.iitd.ernet.in (for faculty/retfaculty/emeritus) and vpn.iitd.ernet.in (for part-time msr/ part-time phd students).
+VPN access is granted only to faculty/retfaculty/emeritus and part-time msr/part-time phd students.
 VPN users are advised to set up their VPN in IITD before going out of the campus to try to use it.
 The certificate-key pairs will not be sent by email under any circumstances.

 The VPN feature may be required by users while traveling outside IITD for a variety of reasons: